 In Tate St Ives

 Zanele Muholi (born 19 July 1972) is a South African artist and visual activist working in photography, video, and installation.
 Muholi's work focuses on race, gender and sexuality with a body of work that dates back to the early 2000's, documenting and celebrating the lives of South Africa's Black lesbian, gay, transgender, and intersex communities.
-Muholi is non-binary and uses they/them pronouns, explaining that they "identify as a human being".
+Muholi is non-binary and uses they/them pronouns, explaining that "I'm just human".

 Muholi was shortlisted for the Deutsche Börse Photography Prize in 2015.
 They received an Infinity Award from the International Center of Photography in 2016, a Chevalier de Ordre des Arts et des Lettres in 2016, and an Honorary Fellowship of the Royal Photographic Society in 2018.